Rhymlore/htcondor-web/experimental/ospool/byoc/bridges2.md

 ---
 layout: Markdown
-title: Run a Job on Bridges 2 Using an Allocation
+title: Run a Job on Bridges-2 Using an Allocation
 head_extension: |
   <meta name="robots" content="noindex">
 ---